 California Born & Raised

 The son of a Vietnam Veteran as well as a grandson of a WWII Veteran and a grandson of a Filipino immigrant, Steve is the youngest of three boys who grew up in the Harbor City community of Los Angeles.
 His father was a computer programmer and his mother was a human resource manager in the Aerospace industry.
 He attended Nathaniel Narbonne High School, where he played basketball, high jumped and long jumped.
 After graduating high school with Honors in 1989, Steve moved into his grandfather’s house located in Echo Park and attended the University of Southern California (USC), where he graduated from the Marshall School of Business in 1993 with an emphasis in Marketing.
-While attending USC, Steve worked for the Office of External Affairs, was a member of the Emerging Leader Program created by Dr. Warren Bennis and participated in various student organizations and programs.
+While attending USC, Steve worked for the Office of External Affairs, was a member of the Emerging Leader Program created by Dr. Warren Bennis, and was an active participant in the Black Student Union, Troy Philippines, and the Latino Business Student Association.

 Upon graduating college, Steve began his diverse, 25+ year professional career as a sales representative in the Telecommunications and Real Estate industries.
 He eventually became the Director of Southern California for Global Crossing’s GlobalCenter division and had the fortunate opportunity to work with high-profile Internet startups as well as various Fortune 500 companies such as ABC Television, E-Toys, Edison International, Realtor.com, The Walt Disney Company and Warner Bros.
 Studios.
 In addition, Steve supervised the build-out of a 25,000 square foot (SF) fault-tolerant, mission critical data center located in Sherman Oaks, California.
 As the Dot-Com era came to an end in 2002, Steve made a career change to the commercial real estate industry.